upb-uc4/deployment/README.md

 `[]` is an optional parameter.

 ## Start Cluster with Hyperledger and Lagom and Co
-The service version are defined in `versions.sh`.
+The service versions are defined in `versions.sh`.
 The position of the Hyperledger-Deploy-Script is defined in `env.sh`.
 ```bash
 ./full_start.sh {clusterName} [chaincodeVersion]